How to Detect Moisture Inside Air Ducts (Step-by-Step for Homeowners)

 Focus on Accessible Areas First

 Start by examining areas where ductwork is visible or easily accessible.
-These locations often provide the clearest indicators of moisture conditions without requiring invasive inspection.
+These locations let you check the duct surface, insulation jacket, seams, and nearby materials without cutting into the system.

 Common accessible areas include: